9elt/miniframe/README.md

 > this is a beta, don't use it in production

 Miniframe is meant to be used with vanilla JavaScript, on **small projects** that don't need a framework.
-In under 200 loc, it provides a **simple and flexible** way to create and manage UIs.
+In about 200 loc, it provides a **simple and flexible** way to create and manage UIs.

 ## example